Pierce Elementary Volunteer Opportunity Guide

 Looking to get involved in the Pierce Community?
 Below is a listing of some of the ways you get involved outside of the classroom setting.
 These are great opportunities to get to know the Pierce staff, Pierce students and other parents.
 For more details on any of the volunteer opportunities listed below, please contact the Pierce PTA at email@example.com.

 Committee members plan and organize the fall social event which includes booking the vendors, communicating the event, organizing the carnival volunteers, selling tickets, etc. It is a great opportunity to meet many families when volunteering for this position!
 This event requires many general volunteers to make the event successful.
 The general volunteers will sign up via sign up genius to help out on the day of the carnival for 1-2 hours.
-Carnival is typically held on a Wednesday evening in mid-September.
+Carnival is typically held on a Friday evening in early September.

 Two to three volunteers are needed only at the harvests, about 6 times per year.
 The volunteers are required to tabulate points, fill out sheets for each student, and track each student's points.
 This portion of the harvest is done at school, on harvest day.
 Previous to each harvest, the AR committee is required to prepare student tally sheets, obtain rewards, stars, bags etc. following the harvest, one of the committee members does the input into excel.
 Each committee member usually works a different part of the program.
 AR committee also helps maintain a bulletin board outside of the Pierce office.